apache/comdev-site/source/_index.md

 [governance principles](/tags/governance.html)
 and best practices apply to other projects as well.

-ASF [newcomers](/tags/newcomers.html) should also find relevant information here.
+If you're new to the ASF, and are looking for where to get involved, [you can find relevant information here](/tags/newcomers.html).

 </div>